 Senado Building located in Senado Square is undoubtedly the central core of Macau and the city’s heart and pulse.
 The building was initially the home of the Macau Senate which was later called “Leal Senado” which translates to mean “the loyal senate”.
 Nowadays, it houses the Macau Municipal Affairs Bureau.
 It is more than 400 years old and has seen many changes throughout the years.

-It all started in the 17th century and, from then on, we have nothing more than reports and a Chinese engraving included in a Macau monograph published in 1751.
-Those reports indicate that the building was mainly a brick and stone structure with a walled Chinese-styled courtyard, as also described in the Bureaus’ website.
+It all started in the 17th century and from then on, we have nothing more than reports and a Chinese engraving included in a Macau monograph published in 1751.
+The reports indicated that the building was mainly a brick and stone structure with a walled Chinese-styled courtyard, as also described in the Bureaus’ website.

 Later, as reported in documents that are archived in the Senado’s literary estate, more precisely in 1783, a new renovation project for the building was submitted.
 It started in the following year and it also included an extension of the old building, all done in a baroque style, native to Italy in the 16th century and widespread in Portugal from the 17th to mid 18th century.
 Other reports from that time refer to a two-story building built in granite, bricks, and lime, with Chinese character engravings, and an 1830 painting from the well-known Englishman George Chinnery also helped to prove that the building looked very similar to the one we know now.